Aramark Holdings

 a small labor-cost move can eat a large share of profit when the company only keeps a few cents per revenue dollar

-contract retention in institutional accounts
+Contract retention in institutional accounts

 schools, hospitals, stadiums, and workplaces tend to stay until service slips or a rival underbids. when 80% of shown revenue sits in one U.S. segment, a few large contract losses are not background noise.